The graveyard of legends. The Boulevard is, and will always be, Hull FC’s spiritual home.

-Featuring, prior to a brief nineties renovation, two wooden stands and two end terraces, the famous old ground was as intimidating as any for the opposition, with a boisterous home backing emanated from the Threepenny Stand leading the atmospheric and hostile reputation it still has today.
+Featuring, prior to a brief nineties renovation, two old wooden stands and two end terraces, the famous old ground was as intimidating as any for the opposition, with a boisterous home backing emanated from the Threepenny Stand leading the atmospheric and hostile reputation it still has today.

 Located deep in the clubs historical roots off Hessle Road, the Boulevard, situated on Airlie Street, got its name from the road it joined on to.

-Proud to associate it with a rich history, ex-players and supporters alike hold the famous ground in the highest regard, with its influence and lasting legacy cherished through the memory of all who laid eyes on it.
+Both ex-players and supporters alike hold the famous ground in the highest regard, with its stories, memories and history cherished by all who laid eyes on it.

 Evident by the famous victories, the mud, the bovril, the ‘golden rain passage’, and the burned Red and White scarfs, the Boulevard justified its place as one of rugby league’s most iconic and famous stadiums, with 107 years of proud Hull FC history adorned upon it until its emotional farewell in 2002.

 Boulevard street sign at the corner of Boulevard and Hessle Road.